dmikushin/mindquantum/INSTALL.md

 ### Build MindQuantum locally

-You can setup MindQuantum for local development by using the `build_locally.sh` script.
-This will do the following:
+You can setup MindQuantum for local development by using one of the local build scripts:
+- `build_locally.bat` (MS-DOS BATCH script)
+- `build_locally.ps1` (PowerShell script)
+- `build_locally.sh` (Bash script)

+Except a few minor differences [1]_, the functionalities of all three scripts are identical.
+All the scripts accept a flag to display the help message (``-h, --help``, ``-H, -Help`, ``/h, /Help`` for Bash, Powershell and MS-DOS BATCH).
+Please invoke the script of your choice in order to view the latest set of functionalities provided by it.

-1. Setup a Python virtual environment in MindQuantum's root directory (`<root-dir>/venv`)
+1. Setup a Python virtual environment
 2. Update the virtual environment's packages and install some required dependencies
 3. Add a PTH-file to the Python virtual environment to make sure that MindQuantum will be detected
 4. Create a build directory and run CMake within it
 5. Compile MindQuantum in-place

-The next time you run the script, unless you specify one of the cleaning options, the script will only re-compile MindQuantum.
+The next time you run the script, unless you specify one of the cleaning options or force a CMake configuration step, the script will only re-compile MindQuantum.

 For more information, have a look at the help message of the scripts which you can access using `./build_locally.sh -h` or `./build_locally.sh --help`.
 The output is shown below for reference.

-Note that any options that you pass _after_ the `--` argument on the command line will be passed on as-is to the underlying CMake command during the configuration step.

 ## CMake configuration